NEW! ONS 2026 Cryotherapy for Mucositis "Recommended for Practice" Guidance now includes cooling devices.

 Study Results:

-• No safety issues associated with use of the device.
+• No safety issues observed

-• 46% Reduction in oral pain episodes vs. control
+• 46% reduction in oral pain episodes vs. control

-• During peak symptom days (4–10), device users were pain-free 80% of the time vs. 68% with BSC
+• Pain-free 80% of time during peak days vs. 68% with BSC

-• 68% Reduction in opioid/analgesic use vs. control
+• 68% reduction in opioid/analgesic use vs. control

-• 83% of patients would recommend the device to others undergoing chemo.
+• 83% of patients would recommend the device

 Read the full study in Supportive Care in Cancer